nanolith/SIMEX/docs/SASM_Design.md

 amount, which makes subsequent lexing and parsing easier.
 The second state machine performs lexical analysis on the input filtered by the first state machine.

+The preprocessor lexer tokenizes input, which simplifies the preprocessor parser.
+The list of tokens supported by the preprocessor lexer are below.